 For me, as I’m sure it is for many, many mums, being a mum is about love, caring, patience, safety, fun, activities, learning and nursing but it is also about juggling, exhaustion, guilt, constantly wondering if I am getting it right and could I have done things differently, worry, trying to make the right decisions and being driven slightly insane by tantrums, demands, questions and negotiations.
 It is also about just being there when they need me – something I have found to be crucial as they have grown.

 Ultimately I want my children to be safe and happy – challenges have come with my desire to protect them but also to allow them to be independent, to explore their independence and to allow them to make decisions and to ask for support when they need it.
 Letting go has been one of the toughest things and, as a parent, I can only ever go with my gut instinct and also to have a word with myself about whether I am over-reacting.

 That doesn’t stop me having sleepless nights when a teenager goes to a party or sobbing out of sight when my child feels heartbroken at being dumped by friends.
 Being a mum is often about these silent, isolating moments – of quietly weighing up risks, of having to step back and let our child make their own decisions or work something out for themselves, of being upset because we feel their pain and we desperately wish we could take it all away.

 As mothers, we are not perfect and we never have all the right answers – we are constant winging it and that’s ok, mums need to know that is normal.
 But all of this is why we do get tired, why we need a break and why we can feel overwhelmed because we rarely switch off from our children and their every changing needs.

-Janine – mum of three and a specialist in pregnancy, birth, parent support
+Mum of three and a specialist in pregnancy, birth and parent support